RagnarB83/ash-documentation/docs/Metalloprotein-I.rst

 **3. Run semi-empirical GFN-xTB QM/MM MD simulation**
 ###########################################################################

-Once we have performed an acceptable classical simulation and demonstrated that the system is stable we can move on to QM/MM calculations.
+Once we have performed an acceptable classical simulation and demonstrated that the system is stable we can move on to QM/MM calculations that allows a more realistic description of the metal site and allows us to remove artificial constraints associated with the Fe-S bonds.
 Typically most QM/MM calculations involve geometry optimizations of an active region of about 1000 atoms or so (see step 4 below).
-But here, due to the small cofactor involved and the availability of a decent semi-empirical method (GFN-XTB) we can also explore
+But here, due to the small cofactor involved and the availability of a decent semi-empirical method (GFN-XTB) that can handle semi-empirical we can also explore
 GFN-xTB/CHARMM36 QM/MM MD simulations.

 TODO